First we shall discuss the Concept of God in Hinduism

 General Frequently Asked Questions

 Islam is the name of the religion that Muslims follow.
 People who practice Islam are called Muslims, just like those who practice Christianity are called Christians.
 The literal and lexical meaning of Islam means submission.
 Islam comes from the root Arabic letters s-l-m which are the same root letters the word peace (salam) comes from.
 The term Islam itself does not mean peace, but it implies that one finds peace (salam) through submission (islam).
 The term Arab is often used interchangeably with Muslim, but this is incorrect.
-Arab is a race while Islam is a religion.
+Arab is a ethnicity while Islam is a religion.
 Not all Arabs are Muslim and most Muslims are actually not Arab.
 Arabs make up about 13% of the Muslim population.

 Islam is named after the action of submitting to God’s commands and will and not a person.
 Other religions are often named after a person or people.
 For instance, Christianity is named after Christ, Judaism is named after the tribe of Juda, and Buddhism is named after Buddha.
 Islam is not name after Muhammad because Islam existed before him.
 The message of previous Prophets, such as Adam, Abraham, Noah, and Moses was to submit (islam) to God.
 Hence, the message of Islam did not start with the Prophet Muhammad peace be upon him.
 It started with Adam and continued until today.
 With the passing of time, God would send new Prophets and Messengers to remind mankind of His message, to worship Him alone.
 Muhammad peace be upon him is the last of these Prophets.